Top 7 Small Business Trends To Know for 2022

 - Consumers will support small businesses

 When it comes to how people pay for goods and services, the pandemic has been both a disrupter and a catalyst in how money is exchanged.
-In 2020, businesses have moved toward alternative payment options (e.g., mobile pay applications, contactless credit and debit cards).
-Contactless payment options will not be going away in 2021.
-In fact, small business owners should be prepared for the demand to increase in the form of applications and cryptocurrencies.
+In the last two years, businesses have moved toward alternative payment options (e.g., mobile pay applications, contactless credit, and debit cards).
+Contactless payment options will not be going away in 2022.
+In fact, small business owners should be prepared for the demand to increase in the form of applications, cryptocurrencies, mobile wallets, and wearable devices.
 If they haven't already done so, it's critical that small businesses research contactless payment options.

-In many ways, the stresses of 2020 have been a shared experience across the nation and world.
-Many people have found the need for increased compassion and understanding as they cope with the anxiety caused by the events of 2020.
+In many ways, the stresses of 2020 and 2021 have been a shared experience across the nation and world.
+Many people have found the need for increased compassion and understanding as they cope with the anxiety caused by the events of the last two years.
 When it comes to choosing where to spend their money, consumers are prioritizing an empathetic, personalized experience in addition to high-quality products and services.
-Empathy comes from understanding your customer and speaking directly to their needs and concerns, while being clear about your business's purpose and vision across all forms of operations and communications.

-Not only were many people sequestered at home for long periods of time during 2020, but offices, stores, gymnasiums, restaurants, and entertainment venues found they were required to either halt or dramatically reduce in-person service.
+Not only were many people sequestered at home for long periods of time during 2020 and 2021, but offices, stores, gymnasiums, restaurants, and entertainment venues found they were required to either halt or dramatically reduce in-person service, with many only recently opening back up to normal capacity.
 As a result, demand for technology and virtual offerings soared.
 Businesses that were in particularly high demand included:

 - At-home fitness